-Norwich House is a large medium-rise office block probably built in circa 1970.
+Norwich House is a large seven storey office block probably built between 1963-65.
 This is one of the few office blocks built along the High Road and typical of the period.
 This rectangular building is clad in grey roughcast prefabricated panels and stretches back from the High Road, presenting its flank wall to the street.
-On either side there are shops with a single storey above which are also part of the scheme.
-The architects were Scott, Brownrigg and Turner and the contractors were A. A. Stuart Ltd.
+One either side there are shops with a single storey above which are also part of the scheme.
+The architects were Scott Brownrigg and Turner and the contractors were A. A. Stuart Ltd.